 In this Attachment No. 1; the word "City" means City of Madison, Wisconsin.
-The City of Madison will include the City's Designated Representative and/or Owner's Representative and/or Commissioning Agent and/or Contractor to provide energy modeling; the word "A/E" means the licensed design professional(s) A/E TBD; and the word "General Building Contractor" means the entity which will construct the structure.
+The word "A/E" means the licensed architectural and engineering design professional . and the word "General Building Contractor" means the entity which will construct the structure; and the word "Project" shall mean the construction of Metro Transit Nakoosa Trail Satellite Bus Facility.